-We can work out area easily if the formula is Area = length $\times$ breadth.
+We can work out area easily if the formula is $Area = length \times breadth$.
 Now let's use the same formula to find the length.

 Step 1 Look at the formula.
-W quantity that you want Area = length $\times$ breadth Step 2 on its own. breadth.
-We no on its own? eed to divide by breadth to leave length g to a formula if you do the same to Step 3 Divide both sides by breadth: Area ÷ bread th = length $\times$ breadth $\div$ breadth Step 4 Now simplify the formu area ÷ breadth = length because: breadth ÷ breadth = 1) Step 5 Length = 6 area ÷ breadth Step 6 Use the formula to solv problem by substituting values for area and bre g the ÉcoleBooks profit = selling price - cost price.
+W quantity that you want Area = length \times breadth Step 2 What do you need to do to get length on its own?
+Length is multiplied by breadth.
+We need to divide by breadth to leave length on its own.
+You can only do something to a formula if you do the same to both sides!
+Step 3 Divide both sides by breadth: Area \div breadth = length \times breadth \div breadth Step 4 Now simplify the formula: length area ÷ breadth ecause: breadth \div breadth = 1) Step 5 Length = ar rea ÷ breadth Step 6 Use the formula to solve problem by substituting values for area and breeze. g the ÉcoleBooks profit = selling price - cost price.